 Here’s a simple example.
 Pretend your boss walks in and says, “Let’s talk about a change I’m making to your paycheck.”
 What’s your response?
 You’re sure a pay cut is coming.
 You anticipate that your job or territory is getting ready to be reduced or eliminated.
 Am I right?

 Now let’s imagine your boss walks in this time and says, “Let’s talk about a growth I’m making to your paycheck.”
 Growth has replaced change.
 Now assuming your pay stub doesn’t have a tumor, in the second example, you’re getting engaged and excited because your boss is communicating that plans are in process for a raise and an explanation for your coming reward.
 Economic growth and development trump economic change (and decay).

 The mere act of replacing one word makes all the difference.
 Change is an implied downer.
 Growth is an exciter.

-My suggestion for you: only use the word change when describing what's in your pocket after buying your Chick-fil-A lunch any day of the week except Sunday.
+My suggestion: only use the word change when describing what’s in your pocket after buying your Chick-fil-a lunch any day of the week except Sunday.
 Change is apropos when reporting on the past.
 It is not a strategy for the future.
 Be in the business of growth and you will more likely be on-purpose.